periclesrmessias/ibm-employee-attrition/README.md

 Methodology
 The decision to analyze this data was made after seeing a YouTube video from Andre Yukio, in which he talks about the job of a data analyst.
 This analysis first started being done blindly (without actually watching the analysis process in the video), in order to see if my decision-making process aligns with Yukio’s who is a well-known data scientist in Brazil.

-## Project Timeline, Tools and Goals
+Tools and Goals

-May 27, 2024: Project initiation, data downloaded from Kaggle, tools used were Excel and ChatGPT.
+The data was downloaded from Kaggle, tools used were Excel and ChatGPT.

 Began analyzing the data with the goal to:
 -	Learn the analysis process and put into perspective how it actually works.
 -	Track progress throughout the project and see how decision-making evolves.